cPanelRicky/icontact-mattermost/README.md

 # Configure

-- Generate your incoming webhook for Mattermost
+- Generate your incoming webhook for Mattermost.
+See the [Mattermost documentation](https://docs.mattermost.com/developer/webhooks-incoming.html) for the steps to generate the webhook
 - Save the webhook to the Mattermost configuration option in the Contact Information section of WHM.